snikket-im/snikket-android/README.md

 Learn more about [conversations.im Jabber/XMPP domain hosting](https://account.conversations.im/domain/).

 ##### Running your own
-If you already have a server somewhere and are willing and able to put the necessary work in, one alternative-in the spirit of federation-is to run your own.
-We recommend either [Prosody](https://prosody.im/) or [ejabberd](https://www.ejabberd.im/).
-Both of which have their own strengths.
-Ejabberd is slightly more mature nowadays but Prosody is arguably easier to set up.
+If you already have a server somewhere and are willing and able to put the necessary work in you can run your own XMPP server.

-For Prosody you need a couple of so called [community modules](https://modules.prosody.im/) most of which are maintained by the same people that develop Prosody.

-If you pick ejabberd make sure you use the latest version.
-Linux Distributions might bundle some very old versions of it.
+As of 2019 we recommend you use [ejabberd](https://ejabberd.im).
+The default configuration file already enables everything you need to pass the [Conversations Compliance Suite](https://compliance.conversations.im).
+Make sure your Linux distribution ships a fairly recent version.

+With a little bit of effort [Prosody](https://prosody.im) can be configured to support all necessary extensions as well.
+However you will have to rely on so called [Community Modules](https://modules.prosody.im/) of varying quality.
+Prosody can be interesting to people who like to modify their server and create / prototype own modules.

+Performance wise - for small deployments - both ejabberd and Prosody should be fine.

 #### Where can I set up a custom hostname / port
 Conversations will automatically look up the SRV records for your domain name